Aug 27, 2020

 JAD: What did it look like?

-EMILIE GOSSIAUX: And so in my mind's eye, it look like a long white skinny stick.
+EMILIE GOSSIAUX: So in my mind's eye, it looked like a long, white, skinny stick.

 JAD: Could you see the texture of the stick?
 Or ...